quakelive-server-standards/quakelive-server-standards/minqlx-plugins/_plugins/README.md

 `mino/plugin_manager.py` - Adds commands to load, reload and unload plugins at run-time.
 `mino/docs.py` -  A plugin that generates a command list of all the plugins currently loaded, in the form of a Markdown file.
 `mino/raw.py` -  Adds commands to interact with the Python interpreter directly.
 Useful for debugging.
+`barelymissed/commands.py` - This script lists the loaded plugins and the commands available for each plugin.

 ## Server